 Approach to analysis

 The researchers conducted in-depth interviews with two Izmir punk bands and a group of their fans.
 Later, both bands members and fans were contacted to clarify facts when needed.
 These interviews inform our analysis.
-Furthermore, lyrics and visuals from one of OAA videos is examined.
+Furthermore, lyrics and visuals from one of OAA’s videos are examined.
 These sources of information are the basis for our analysis that demonstrates how band ideas, videos and fans’ perceptions all articulate discourses of cultural hybridity in Turkish hardcore punk and not simply cultural imperialism.

 Our approach to lyrical and visual analysis is based on Multimodal Critical Discourse Studies, where it is assumed linguistic and visual choices reveal broader discourses articulated in texts (Kress and van Leeuwen 2001).
 These discourses can be thought of as models of the world and project certain social values and ideas which contribute to the (re)production of social life.
-Simply put, we examine word, grammatical and visual choices made by bands, fans, song and video producers to reveal obvious and not so obvious discourses, in this case discourses of being Turkish but part of a global hardcore punk community.
+Simply put, we examine word, grammatical and visual choices made by bands, fans, and song and video producers to reveal obvious and not so obvious discourses, in this case discourses of being Turkish but part of a global hardcore punk community.